-Selecting the best treatment depends on the extent of the cancer’s spread.
+Selecting the best treatment depends on the extent of the cancer spread:

 The recurrence of cancer can happen when some cancer cells survive after your initial treatment.
 Cancer can recur in the same place or it can be detected in another part of your body.
 The latter is also known as a metastatic recurrence.
 The next treatment step depends on the location of the recurrence.

 Hormone therapy can keep the spread of cancer under control for a number of years.
-However, with time, the cancer may become hormone resistant and start to grow again.
-That is to say, hormone therapy will become ineffective.
-The following terms are also used in reference to hormone-resistant prostate cancer: castrate resistant prostate cancer (CRPC), androgen independent prostate cancer, and hormone refractory prostate cancer.
-Treatments for hormone-resistant cancers exist, but are dependent on whether or not metastases are present.
+However, with time, the cancer may become castrate resistant and start to grow again.
+That is to say, cancer is able to replicate despite castration (the low level of testosterone).
+Treatments for cancers that no longer respond to hormone therapy exist, but are dependent on whether or not metastases are present.